 How Does A Solar Light Automatically Turn Off In The Day?

 Similar to turning on automatically, solar lights use photosensors to detect the presence of sunlight.
-When it senses sunlight, the panels will block the path between the LEDs and the battery.
+When it senses sunlight, the panels block the path between the LEDs and the battery.
 This will prevent the battery from transferring power to the lights.

 Types Of Photosensors Used in Solar Lights